Talkback (production company)

 Talkback Productions, commonly simplified to just Talkback (formerly known as Talkback-UK from 2003 to 2006), was a British television production company established in 1981 by comedy duo Mel Smith and Griff Rhys Jones.

 History

 Talkback was sold to Pearson Television in 2000.
 The company merged with Thames Television in 2003 and the combined entity was renamed Talkback Thames.
+Despite the merger, Talkback continued as a separate entity and its own logo to be used at the end of the label's comedy and factual productions until 2006.
 On 1 January 2012, Talkback Thames was split into four separate production companies; Boundless, Retort, Talkback and Thames.

 On 16 September 2024, it was announced that Talkback would be merged again with Thames to re-form Talkback Thames following the managing director Jonno Richards exiting Talkback.